Essential business documents for UK takeaway owners in 2026

 How to use the documents without creating admin drag

-Build the habit around the way this niche actually works: complete cash-up after each trading day, then match platform payouts to order summaries.
+Build the habit around the way the work actually happens: complete cash-up after each trading day, then match platform payouts to order summaries.
 If those two steps happen while the week is still fresh, the rest of the paperwork becomes a short tidy-up rather than a full reconstruction.

 A simple weekly routine is enough for many sole traders: